I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Kimi K2.6 | 0.8517 |

-All models achieved AUC above 0.85, exceeding the target values I had assumed (per-model AUC 0.5-0.9).
-Compared to the default checkpoint where p_max was 0.07-0.10, just preparing training data tightens the MLP predictions this much — which was a quietly pleasant discovery.
+All models achieved AUC above 0.85, exceeding the target value I had in mind (per-model AUC 0.5–0.9).
+Compared to the default checkpoint where p_max was 0.07–0.10, it's striking how much tighter the MLP's predictions become just by preparing proper training data.

 model-router evaluate \